 But poor Satheri looked like she was about to fall apart.
 Quinn remembered how Turimar had threatened to put mom and dad in the poorhouse.
 How maybe he’d have done it if the Morag Tong hadn’t, well, killed him.

-Even though she wished Satheri would stand up for her a little more.
+Though she wished Satheri would stand up for herself a little more.

 “Calm down, Satheri.
 I'll let it go."

-Satheri let go and then knelt at Quinn’s feet.
+Satheri released her grip and then knelt at Quinn’s feet.
 “Thank you, Muthsera Morgendorffer.
 I’m sorry, I don’t mean to get in the way, but thank—”

 “Come on, come on!
 Get up, we have reputations to maintain!”
 Quinn said.